Add and Configure Immunizations in PCC EHR

 If your practice administers VFC immunizations or other free or reduced vaccines, PCC Support will work with you to configure your immunizations so they are not billed at your usual price.

 While setting up a price schedule is the most common solution for configuring VFC immunizations for billing, there are other solutions that you can explore with PCC Support.
-For example, some practices create unique procedures for VFC immunizations (using the same billing CPT code), and some practices set up distinct orders in PCC EHR.
+For example, some practices create unique procedures for VFC immunizations (using the same billing code), and some practices set up distinct orders in PCC EHR.

 What About VFC Immunization Orders, Reviewing VFC Status for Patients, and Managing VFC Lots in my Fridge?: Practices keep their VFC and standard vaccine lots separate in their refrigerator and track them separately in PCC EHR’s immunization lot manager.
 At the time of service, clinicians can review and set a patient’s VFC status and select an appropriate immunization lot.
 For more information, read Review, Order, and Administer Immunizations and Manage Immunization Lots and Track Vaccine Inventory.